albar965/littlenavmap-manual/src/en/AIRCRAFTCENTER.rst

 A countdown timer starts (default is 10 seconds) if a user does interactions with the map like zooming or scrolling which allows to move the map away from the user aircraft.
-The timer is restared for each manual map movement, zooming or other interactions.
+The timer is restarted for each manual map movement, zooming or other interactions.

 Aircraft centering restarts once a user leaves the map window alone and the countdown is finished.